PoundKey/Algorithms/Distributed Systems/Socket Programming/README.md

 - The local and remote port number

 ### File Descriptor:
->__Definition__: In C programming, files are represented using file pointers or file descriptors.
-Generally, a file descriptor is an index for an entry in a kernel-resident array (also called descriptor table) containing the details of open files, and each process has its own file descriptor table.
+__Definition__: In C programming, files are represented using file pointers or file descriptors.
+Each running process has a file descriptor table which contains pointers to all open I/O streams.
 The process passes the file descriptor to the kernel through a system call, and the kernel will access the file on behalf of the process.
 The process itself cannot read or write the file descriptor table directly.

+When a process starts, three entries are created in the first three cells of the table.
+Entry 0 points to standard input, entry 1 points to standard output, and entry 2 points to standard error.
+Whenever a file is opened, a new entry is created in this table, usually in the first available empty slot.
+The socket system call returns an entry into this table; i.e. a small integer.
+This value is used for other calls which use this socket.
+The accept() system call returns another entry into this table.
+The value returned by accept() is used for reading and writing to that connection.

 ![File Descriptor Table](img/fdtable.png)